ThinkRider X7 PRO Review: Responsive but Inaccurate

 However, it reduces the resistance ~2 seconds before the interval ends.
 So, it seems there is some shift.

-I also felt the power is not quite right when doing the test.
+I also felt the power was not quite right during the test.
 So, I compared X7 PRO power data with other sources that confirmed my assumptions.

 Surprisingly, there were no cadence issues.